 The Principal Investigator (PI) of the JAX COVID-19 Biorepository project is Dr. Charles Lee, Scientific Director of The Jackson Laboratory for Genomic Medicine.
 Other researchers at JAX may apply to access samples and data.

 Participants will provide consent to allow research use of the leftover COVID-19 test samples that their doctor/hospital sent to the JAX CLIA Laboratory for testing and permission for the Biorepository to obtain clinical COVID-19 test results from the Lab.

 Participants’ leftover samples will be involved in DNA and RNA studies.

 DNA is in your blood and other samples.
 Genes are made of DNA.
 Our hair color, eye color, and risk for some diseases depend on our genes.

 RNA is the way that the genes tell the cells in the body what to do.

-The data coming from these analyses will be labeled with a code instead of your name and securely shared in online scientific databases.
+The data coming from these research studies will be labeled with a code instead of your name and securely shared in restricted online scientific databases.
 Researchers will have to apply to the database with a scientific project to be able to access the coded data.

-You will be asked to complete questionnaires about you, your test results, your exposure to COVID-19, your symptoms, your health history and medication.
-If you were in the hospital, we might ask you for the permission to have access to your hospital records.
+You will be asked to complete questionnaires about you, your test results, exposure to COVID-19, symptoms, health history and medications.
+If you were in the hospital, we might ask you for permission to access your hospital records.

 Researchers who study your sample and information will not know who you are.
 Coded samples and data may be shared with JAX researchers and approved collaborators but no information that could identify you will be shared.